-TOTAL CREDITSAll general education and core courses with an asterisk and all major courses must be passed with at least
+All general education and core courses with an asterisk and all major courses must be passed with at least a "C" grade.

 Course weeks may vary depending on the program offering, which has a total length of approximately 96 weeks.